AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/apache.md

 ## Important: Apache required directives

 1. Set `AllowEncodedSlashes` in the server config (globally) or in the virtual host configurations to avoid decoding the encoded slashes that may cause issues for URLs.
-For instance, when retrieving products with a slash in the SKU via the API, you will not want that converted.
-The sample block is not complete and other directives will be required.
+For instance, when retrieving products with a slash in the SKU via the API, you do not want that converted.
+The sample block is not complete and other directives are required.

    ```conf
    <VirtualHost *:443>